Liouville quantum gravity as a mating of trees: Trees determine embedding

 \begin{proposition} On the event $\CA(S,t_1,t_2,r)$, we have the analog of~\eqref{eqn::loglimitdiamtofourth} in which the $\CN_j$ are obtained by dividing $[t_1,t_2]$, rather than $[-1,1]$, into size $\delta$ increments. \end{proposition} \begin{proof} In this proof, will be considering two different laws: \begin{enumerate} \item The law on triples $(h,\eta',z)$ where $h$ is a GFF on $\C$ with the additive constant fixed so that $h_1(0) = 0$ (i.e., its average on $\partial \D$ is equal to $0$) weighted by $\mu_h(S)$ and $z$ is picked from $\mu_h$.
 We will denote the corresponding probability and expectation by $\p^*$ and $\E^*$.
 This is the setting of Proposition~\ref{prop::fourthpowerprop}. \item The law on triples $(h,\eta',z)$ where we have \emph{not} weighted the law of $h$ by $\mu_h(S)$.
-We will denote the corresponding probability and expectation by $\p$ and $\E$. \end{enumerate} Suppose that we have a triple $(h,\eta',z)$ picked from $\p^*$ as in (1) above.
-The bound~\eqref{eqn::fourthpowerkpz} in Proposition~\ref{prop::fourthpowerprop} bounds $\E^*[\epsilon^4]$.
-Let $E$ be the event that both $\CA(S,t_1,t_2,r)$ and $z \in \eta'([t_1,t_2])$ hold.
-Since $\epsilon^4$ is a.s.\ positive, we also get an upper bound on $\E^*[\epsilon^4 \one_E]$.
+We will denote the corresponding probability and expectation by $\p$ and $\E$. \end{enumerate}